-Taylor Meadows Campground Whistler & Garibaldi Park Hiking
+Taylor Meadows in Garibaldi Provincial Park

 Taylor Meadows is a beautiful campsite and alternative to the much busier Garibaldi Lake campsite.
 Located in between Garibaldi Lake and Black Tusk itself.
 It is reached from the same trailhead to Garibaldi Lake.
 There are 40 very nice tent platforms, toilets, a good water source and a food cache, all in the lush forest of Taylor Meadows with the distant view of Black Tusk.

-Taylor Meadows Campsite: gets very busy at times as well with 40 campsites with full service (water, security, etc) and fees (May 1 - Nov 15).
+Taylor Meadows gets very busy at times as well with 40 campsites with full service (water, security, etc) and fees (May 1 - Nov 15).
 There are some small rivers close by but no swimming.
 The draw for Taylor Meadows camping is the wonderful location.
 It lays in a beautiful forested meadow full of hills and flowers and views of the towering Black Tusk.
 It has a less crowded feel than Garibaldi Lake does, though bear in mind that even when crowded these campsites don't feel crowded - they are just that organized and thick with trees and hills.